ravindrasinghshah/sticky-notes-pwa/readme.md

    - Set up Firebase Hosting

 2. **Update Configuration**:
-   - Replace the Firebase config in `firebase-config.ts` with your project's credentials
+   - Replace the Firebase config in `client/src/lib/firebase.ts` with your project's credentials
    - Ensure the Google OAuth client is properly configured

 ### Troubleshooting